-The South Hampton Roads region of Virginia has an unemployment rate that exceeds the national average — 4.9% versus 3.6% as of March 2022 — with African American and Hispanic-Latino residents experiencing higher rates of unemployment.1 These residents are also less likely to have resources for post-secondary education, and the coronavirus has made the situation worse.
+The South Hampton Roads region of Virginia has an unemployment rate that exceeds the national average — 4.9% versus 3.6% as of March 2022 — with Black/African American and Hispanic-Latino residents experiencing higher rates of unemployment.1 These residents are also less likely to have resources for post-secondary education, and the coronavirus has made the situation worse.

 Tidewater Community College (TCC), a community partner since 1968, is committed to addressing these inequalities by providing job and skills-based training, tapping the resources of its Center for Workforce Solutions to help people from all backgrounds prepare for high-quality jobs.
 TCC recently launched a new program, Racial Equity Through Accessible Credentials and Training (REACT), which aims to remove educational and employment barriers to living-wage employment.
 The initiative includes targeted recruitment, comprehensive assessments, intensive counseling, training and work-based learning, and job-placement assistance.